-The student must possess the tools listed on the first day of the semester indicated.
+The student must possess the tools on the first day of the semester indicated.
 These are required tools, which MUST be acquired for each semester of study.
-Some tools used, particularly in later terms, are those previously purchased by the student, and are not listed here.
+Some tools used, particularly in later terms, are those previously purchased by the student, and are not listed.
 The student may obtain an inventory of all tools required for a particular semester of study from the appropriate instructor.

-The following list of tools is intended to be accurate as of the date of this publication.
-However, since requirements can change by semester, students should consult the bookstore for the most updated listing.
-In instances where there are discrepancies between this publication and the bookstore listing, the bookstore listing shall prevail.
+Since requirements can change by semester, students should consult the bookstore or the PIA website at https://pia.edu/bookstore/ for the most updated listing.
+In instances where there are discrepancies between the website and the bookstore listing, the bookstore listing shall prevail.